kaleidoscopica/windows10cloud/README.md

 It's geared to users on neopets.com, who want to safely play old, outdated technologies like Shockwave and Flash, in order to accomplish their childhood goals.

+Currently it only has steps for Google Cloud Platform (GCP).

+Users must place their trust in the provided Windows 10 VM from https://archive.org/details/msedge.win10.vmware.galoget - this is not mine and I simply trust that, as the uploader claims, it is Windows' official VM before they took it down from their own site for downloading.

 ## Preparing to make the VM

-Prereq: A Google Cloud Platform account, with billing already set up.
+Prereq: A Google Cloud Platform (GCP) account, with billing already set up.
+(Refer to Google's documentation for how to do this.)

 1. Download the official Windows 10 with MS-Edge VMDK .zip file from https://archive.org/details/msedge.win10.vmware.galoget - it's almost 7GB and may take some time to download.
 When complete, unzip the archive to get the MSEdge-Win10-VMware-disk1.vmdk file.